elvli/Obsidian/Biblical Studies/Sermon Notes/2025/121425 - The Power of Influence.md

 First you have to understand the band of Christian values.

-1. We seek to understand cants of Christian belief (dealing with hypocrisy and having a changed mindset)
+1. We seek to understand values of Christian beliefs (dealing with hypocrisy and having a changed mindset)
 	1. King Josiah gets rid of an potential bad influences
 	2. He treasures the laws, does not see them as hate but as mercy.
 He gives us real hope, not fake or misleading
 2. We must remember and remember the times we have with God (not just each other)